Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Series perturbation in divalent atoms

 \section{Series perturbation in divalent atoms}

-We start by presenting a more detailed account of the series interaction mechanism and describe how it also results in second-order dipole-dipole interactions between divalent atoms that can strongly deviate from those between monovalent atoms, such as alkali metal atoms.
-Fig.~\ref{fig:spert} illustrates the basic physical picture.
-Two Rydberg series identified with the terms ${^{2S+1}}L^{(P)}_{J}$ and ${^{2S+1}}L^{(P)}_{J}$ have the same total angular momentum $J$ and parity $P$.
-These series converge to different limits labeled as $E_{\infty}$ and $E'_{\infty}$.
-Two levels $E$ and $E'$ in these series are very close in energy, which can be quantified by comparing the difference $\Delta E$ to the off-diagonal matrix element of the Coulomb interaction evaluated between these states.
-Because of the accidental near degeneracy, the two levels repel each other, as long the corresponding matrix elements do not vanish.
-This is the reason why the two series must have the same $J$ and $P$, as otherwise the Coulomb integral would vanish.
-In other words the character of the perturbing state (say $E'$) is now mixed into the perturbed state $E$.
-Assuming that $\Delta E$ is small enough, the Coulomb interaction shifts the total energy of the state up or down depending on the sign of the energy denominator.
+We start by presenting a more detailed account of the series interaction mechanism and describe how it also results in van der Waals interactions that can strongly deviate from the $n^{11}$ alkali-metal-atom scaling law.
+Fig.~\ref{fig:spert} illustrates the basic qualitative picture.
+Two Rydberg series identified with the terms ${^{2S+1}}L^{(P)}_{J}$ and \ttcl{${^{2S'+1}}L'^{(P)}_{J}$ } have identical total angular momenta $J$ and parities $P$.
+In the limit \ttcl{$n \rightarrow \infty$ } these series converge to different \ttcl{thresholds } labeled as $E_{\infty}$ and $E'_{\infty}$.
+Two levels, $E$ and $E'$, of these series are nearly degenerate in energy, which can be quantified by comparing their energy separation $\Delta E$ to the off-diagonal matrix element of the Coulomb interaction evaluated between these nearly-degenerate states.
+Because of the accidental near degeneracy, the two levels repel each other, as long \ttcl{as } the Coulomb matrix elements do not vanish.
+The two series must have the same $J$ and $P$, otherwise the Coulomb matrix element would vanish.
 Typically, the Rydberg states lying above the perturbing state are shifted up in energy whereas the states below the perturbing state are shifted down~\cite{GallagherBook}.